RENCI/ctmd-dashboard/README.md

 ## Tear it Down

 If you started without the detach flag, `-d`, you can stop the containers running with `CTRL+C`, and Docker will clean up after itself.
-If you ran things in detatched mode (_with_ the `-d` flag), then bring everything down with `$ docker-compose down` from withing the project's root directory.
+If you ran things in detatched mode (_with_ the `-d` flag), then bring everything down with `$ docker-compose down` or simply running `$ ./down.sh` from withing the project's root directory.

 \* Note: the postgres storage (at `/db/pgdata`) is persisted on the host and is created with root privileges.
 If the `db` image needs to be rebuilt (with a new `.sql` file perhaps), Docker will squawk at you with a permission error.
 Remove this directory (with `$ sudo rm -r /db/pgdata`).
 Then the next time it builds, your new `.sql` file will be used repopulate the database with your updated data.